dlaliberte/bikeshed-intro/index.md

 ## Specification Document Structure

-The `index.bs` template generated above will contain only a metadata section and an Introduction, but when you run `bikeshed spec index.html`, the `index.html` file will include the following sections.
+The `spec.bs` template generated above will contain only a metadata section and an Introduction, but when you run `bikeshed spec spec.html`, the `spec.html` file will include the following sections.

 - Metadata